Peter-Is-Be/earth-why/README.md

 Under Generic Credentials there are some credentials related to Github, Click on them and click "Remove".

-and when you try to push something, you need to login again. hope this will be helpful for you
+and when you try to push something, you need to login again. hope this will be helpful for you.